 - (a) Motions for an Extension of Time to Perform an Act.
-All motions for an extension of time to perform an act required or allowed to be done within a specified time must show: be filed as soon as practicable and in no event less than 3 days before the specified time.
-The motion must show: - (1) whether there has been prior consultation with other parties and the views of other parties; - (2) the date when the act was first due; - (3) if prior extensions have been granted, the number of extensions granted and the date of expiration of the last extension; and - (4) the cause for the requested extension.
+All motions for an extension of time to perform an act required or allowed to be done within a specified time must show: - (1) whether there has been prior consultation with other parties and the views of other parties; - (2) the date when the act was first due; - -(3) if prior extensions have been granted, the number of extensions granted and the date of expiration of the last extension; and - -(4) the cause for the requested extension.
 Parties must file the motion before the specified time expires.
 Absent a showing of excusable neglect, the court will not grant extensions requested after the specified time expires. - (b) Motions for Continuance.
-A party must file motionsa motion to continue a pretrial conference, a hearing on a motion, or the trial of an action reasonably in advance of the hearing date current setting and must specify the views of other parties. - (c) Joint or Unopposed Motions.
+A party must file a motions to continue a pretrial conference, a hearing on a motion, or the trial of an action reasonably in advance of the hearing date current setting and must specify the views of other parties.

+- (c) Joint or Unopposed Motions.
 Subject to In accordance with Fed.
 R. Civ.
-P. 29, stipulations for extensions of time are subject to court approval.
-The court will not continue must be approved by the court only if such extensions affect the following: time for completing discovery, hearing a motion, submitting the parties' jointly proposed pretrial conferencesorder, or the pretrial conference, hearings, or trial upon stipulationdates.
-If an extension of any of these specified dates is jointly requested, the parties must still demonstrate good cause for such extensions, and the court will not continue any discovery, conference, or trial date solely because the parties so stipulate. - (d) Time for Filing of Responses and Replies.
+P. 29, stipulations for extensions of time are subject to court approval must be approved by the court only if such extensions affect the following: time for completing discovery, hearing a motion, submitting the parties' jointly proposed pretrial order, or the pretrial conferences, hearings, or trial settings.
+If an extension of these specified deadlines is jointly requested, the parties must still demonstrate good cause for such extensions, and Tthe court will not continue pretrial conferences, hearings, or trial upon stipulation of the parties any discovery, conference, or trial deadline solely because the parties so stipulate. - (d) Time for Filing of Responses and Replies.
 Except for motions filed under D. Kan.
-Rule 7.3 or unless the court orders otherwise, the following time periods apply to the filing of responses and replies.
-These time periods include the additional three day period allowed under Fed.
-R. Civ.
-P. 6(d) and, therefore, apply regardless of the method of service.: - (1) Non-dispositiveDiscovery-related motions.
-Discovery-related motions include those pursuant to Federal Rules of Civil Procedure 26-37 and 45.
-Responses to non-dispositive motions (discovery motions other than motions to dismiss, motions for summary judgment, motions to remand, or motions for judgment on the pleadings) must be filed and served must be filed within 14 days- after the motion is served.
-Replies must be filed and served. - (2) DispositiveOther motions.
-Responses to all other motions to dismiss, motions for summary judgment, motions to remand, or motions for judgment on the pleadings-must be filed and served-within 21 days-after the motion is served.
-Replies must be filed and served-within 14 days of the service of after the response is served.
+Rule 7.3 or uUnless the court orders otherwise, the following time periods apply to the filing of responses and replies: - (1) Non-dispositive Discovery-related motions.
+Responses to non-dispositive discovery motions (motions other than motions to dismiss, motions for summary judgment, motions to remand, or motions for judgment on the pleadings) must be filed and served within 14 days.
+Replies must be filed and served within 14 days of the service of the response.
+Any motion to extend any such response or reply deadline must be filed at least 3 days before the brief's filing deadline. - (2) Dispositive Other motions.
+Responses to all other motions to dismiss, motions for summary judgment, motions to remand, or motions for judgment on the pleadings must be filed and served within 21 days.
+Replies must be filed and served within 14 days of the service of the response.
+Any motion to extend any such response or reply deadline must be filed at least 3 days before the brief's filing deadline.

-EFFECTIVE DATE OF COURT FILINGS FOR PURPOSES OF CALCULATING LIMITATION PERIODS
+RULE 6.2 EFFECTIVE DATE OF COURT FILINGS FOR PURPOSES OF CALCULATING LIMITATION PERIODS

-Unless specifically provided otherwise, in determining the filing deadlines under both the federal procedural rules and the Local Rules of this court, the relevant date for calculating a limitation period dependent on the filing of a court order is:

-- (1) for a conventionally-filed order, the file-stamp date appearing on the order; or - (2) for an electronically-filed order, the date stated on the Notice of Electronic Filing.
+Unless specifically provided otherwise, in determining the filing deadlines under both the federal procedural rules and the local rules of this court, the relevant date for calculating a limitation period dependent on the filing of a court order is: (1) for a conventionally-filed order, the file-stamp date appearing on the order; or (2) for an electronically-filed order, the date stated on the Notice of Electronic Filing.
 Neither the date on which the judge or magistrate judge signs the order nor the date on which the clerk's office enters the order on the docket is relevant in calculating the limitation period.

-MOTIONS IN CIVIL CASES
+RULE 7.1 MOTIONS IN CIVIL CASES